syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 SUBSTITUTE(text, old_text, new_text, instance_num)

 #### Where:

-* text is the text or the reference to a cell containing text for which you want to substitute characters.
+* **text** is the text or the reference to a cell containing text for which you want to substitute characters.
-* old_text is the text you want to replace.
+* **old_text** is the text you want to replace.
-* new_text is the text you want to replace old_text with
+* **new_text** is the text you want to replace old_text with
-* instance_num specifies which occurrence of old_text you want to replace with new_text.
+* **instance_num**specifies which occurrence of old_text you want to replace with new_text.
 If you specify instance_num, only that instance ofold_text is replaced.
 Otherwise, every occurrence of old_text in text is changed to new_text.

 ### SUBTOTAL
 `SUBTOTAL` function returns a subtotal in a list.
-Once the subtotal list is created, you can modify it by editing the SUBTOTAL function.
+Once the subtotal list is created, you can modify it by editing the `SUBTOTAL` function.

 #### Syntax
-SUBTOTAL (function_Number, ref1, (ref2),…)
-function_Number is required.
+SUBTOTAL (function_Number, ref1, (ref2),…) function_Number is required.
 This specifies which function to use in calculating subtotals within a list.
 Here is the list of functions supported by Syncfusion: ref1 The first named range which is used for the subtotal.
 This value is required. ref2 This value is optional.

 ### SUM
-Sum function adds all numbers in a range of cells and returns the result.
+`Sum` function adds all numbers in a range of cells and returns the result.

 #### Syntax
 Sum(number1, number2, … number_n)

 #### Where:
- number1 is the first number, number2 is the second and number_n is the nth number to be added together.
+* **number1** is the first number, **number2** is the second and **number_n** is the nth number to be added together.

 ### SUMIF
 Adds the cells specified by a given criteria.

 #### Syntax
 SUMIF(range, criteria, sum_range),

 #### Where:

-range is the range of cells you want evaluated. criteria is the criteria in the form of a number, expression, or text that defines the cells to be added.
+* **range** is the range of cells you want evaluated.
+* **criteria** is the criteria in the form of a number, expression, or text that defines the cells to be added.
 For example, criteria can be expressed as “>32” or some other logical expression.
-Sum_range is the actual cells to sum.
+* **Sum_range** is the actual cells to sum.

 ### SUMIFS
 `SUMIFS` function sums the values in a given array that satisfies a set of given criteria.

 #### Syntax
 SUMIFS(sum_range, criteria_range1, criteria1, [criteria_range2, criteria2], …)

 #### Where:

-criteria_range1: Array of values to be tested against the given criteria.
+* **criteria_range1:**Array of values to be tested against the given criteria.
-criteria1: The condition to be tested on each of the values of given range.
+* **criteria1:** The condition to be tested on each of the values of given range.
-sum_range: The range of values to be summed if the associated criteria range meets the specified criteria.
+* **sum_range:** The range of values to be summed if the associated criteria range meets the specified criteria.

-Notes
-Cells in the sum_range argument that contain TRUE evaluate to 1; cells in sum_range that contain FALSE evaluate to 0 (zero).
+N> Cells in the sum_range argument that contain TRUE evaluate to 1; cells in sum_range that contain FALSE evaluate to 0 (zero).

 ### SUMPRODUCT
 Multiplies corresponding components in the given arrays and returns the sum of those products.

 #### Syntax
 SUMPRODUCT(array1, array2, array3, …),

 #### Where:
-* array1, array2, array3, … are 2 to 30 arrays whose components you will want to multiply and then add.
+* **array1**, **array2**, **array3**, … are 2 to 30 arrays whose components you will want to multiply and then add.

 #### Remarks
 * The array arguments must have the same dimensions.